Best Sea Swimming Spots in Dublin

 Seapoint Beach (Monkstown)

-Blue Flag Beach • All Ages • Accessible
+Blue Flag Certified Beach

 A pristine Blue Flag beach featuring a sandy shoreline with gentle slope, making it perfect for swimmers of all ages and abilities.
 With excellent accessibility features and summer lifeguards, it's one of Dublin's most family-friendly sea swimming destinations.